MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-D-Definitions-Classification-Packing-Group-Assignments-Exceptions-Hazardous-Materials-Other-Than-Class-1-Class-7/section-173.134.md

 (D) Each person who offers or transports a used health care product under the provisions of this paragraph must know about the requirements of this paragraph.

-(13) Any waste or recyclable material, other than regulated medical waste, including -
+(13) Any waste or recyclable material, other than regulated medical waste, including—

 (i) Household waste as defined in § 171.8, when transported in accordance with applicable state, local, or tribal requirements.